Updated: 28 May 2025

 - The dwelling house or block of flats is not listed or a scheduled monument.

-- The noise of the ASHP, calculated using the MCS methodology, must not exceed 42dB(A).
-This allows for existing background noise.
+- The noise of the ASHP, calculated using the Microgeneration Certification Scheme (MCS) methodology, must not exceed 37dB(A) at the nearest habitable room of a neighbouring property.
 Your installer will be able to tell you more.

-- The dimensions of the unit do not exceed 0.6 cubic metres.
+- The dimensions of the unit do not exceed 1.5 cubic metres for detached, semi-detached or terraced dwellings.
+Flats are limited to 0.6 cubic metres.

 - The unit is not installed on a pitched roof or within 1 metre of the edge of a flat roof.